-Consider, for instance, the discovery of the properties of light as primordial to the functioning of the universe.
-It recast our notion of the first moment of creation, relegated time to the realm of contingency, and put the language of God squarely back into scientific conversation.
+For instance, the discovery of the properties of light as primordial to the functioning of the universe recast our notion of the first moment of creation.
+It relegated time to the realm of contingency and put the language of God squarely back into scientific conversation.
 For C20th believers it was a mind-bending intellectual journey.
-Yet seven centuries before Einstein, the bishop and astronomer Robert Grossteste, had already flagged that an attentive reading of Genesis 1.3 might have brought us to the same conclusion 700 years earlier.
-We should have known!
-At least we should have been readier to re-think.
+Yet seven centuries before Einstein, the bishop and astro-physicist Robert Grossteste promoted the same conclusion 700 years before.
+From a thoughtful reading of Genesis 1:1-3 Robert Grossteste would say we should have known – or at least been readier to re-think.

-For another example, take the slow, slow shift away from the American slave trade.
-This was forced upon many in the churches who saw the contemporary social order, enmeshed with the slave trade, as something intrinsic to the way God had ordered human society.
-Jefferson Davis (president of the Confederate states) summarrized the views of many Christian believers when he stated, “Slavery was established by decree of Almighty God…It is sanctioned in the Bible.”
-Once the paradigm had shifted, many believers may well have returned to Galatians 3.28 with fresh eyes.
-We should have seen it before!
+The slow, slow move away from the American slave trade was a world-view shift forced upon an unwilling many in the churches who saw white supremacy as intrinsic to God’s order for human society.
+Jefferson Davis (President of the Confederate States) wrote, “Slavery was established by decree of Almighty God…It is sanctioned in the Bible.”
+Once the paradigm had shifted, many believers may well have returned to Galatians 3.28 with fresh eyes, wondering why we didn’t see it before!
 At least we should have been readier to re-think.

-Another example would be plate tectonics.
-The suggestion of continental drift scandalized many orthodox Christians when it was first mooted in the C16th by Abraham Ortelius.
-People were not much more ready for the idea when Antonio Snider Pellegrini developed the theory further in the C19th, nor yet when Alfred Wegener championed the cause in the early C20th.
-Yet even today’s Bible translators shy away from the option of a more direct reading of Genesis 11.1 which – in the plain meanings of the words – states that the “land” used to be “one” and that there was originally only one “shoreline”.*
+For another example the suggestion of continental drift scandalized many orthodox Christians when it was first mooted in the C16th by Abraham Ortelius.
+Conventional orthodoxy was not much more amenable to the idea of plate tectonics when Antonio Snider Pellegrini developed the theory further in the C19th, nor yet when Alfred Wegener championed the cause in the early C20th.

-(*The story, about the fragmenting of society and the multiplying of languages, provides translators purely contextual reasons to choose “people” rather than “land” and “language” rather than “lip/shoreline.”
-In the first instance there is only a very inexact precedent for such a rendering of the Hebrew word, and in the latter case there is no precedent at all!
-It is an a priori worldview assumption about the formation of the planet that has decided the common translation.
-The most direct translation of the words aligns with the now-accepted understanding of continental drift.
-Translated simply and straightforwardly the Bible therefore raises the possibility of either a dramatically more recent geological timeline for tectonic movements, or a dramatically more ancient timeline for the human race.
-Or both.)
+Even today’s Bible translators shy away from a plain translation of Genesis 11.1 which strictly states that the “land” used to be “one” and originally had only one “shoreline”.
+The story, about the fragmenting of society and the multiplying of languages, provides translators with purely contextual reasons to choose “people” rather than “land” and “language” rather than “lip/shoreline.”
+However in the first instance there is only a very imprecise precedent for such a rendering of the Hebrew word, and in the latter translation there is no precedent at all!

-But it is what has happened since that has spoken volumes.
-Because, from 2008 onwards, a significant proportion of those former officials were permitted to form an independent international body dedicated to campaigning publicly for the total disclosure of all government and military UFO files.
+What happened next took me surprise.
+Because from 2008 onwards, a significant proportion of those former officials were permitted to set up an independent international body dedicated to campaigning publicly for the total disclosure of all government and military UFO files.

-What has resulted from that campaign is also surprising.
-Because from 2008 to 2013 a huge volume of material has been released by governments around the world.
-Previously classified cases of phenomena, publicly witnessed, filmed, examined by military and civil authorities; cases where an ET explanation was unavoidable were now in the public realm – with no official debunking.
-Given the clarity and coherence of the materials now disclosed we can only ask what that would leave still to be disclosed.
+The result of that campaign was also surprising.
+From 2008 to 2013 a huge volume of previously classified government material was released – case files detailing phenomena, publicly witnessed, filmed, examined by military and civil authorities; cases where an ET explanation was simply unavoidable.
+All these case are now in the public domain – and with no official debunking.
+Given the clarity of the materials now disclosed we can only imagine what further reaching information might remain to be disclosed.

 President Truman c.1947

-To date the USA has not participated in these disclosures.
-It still enforces the National Security Act of 1947 signed by President Truman specifically to classify UFO investigation following the incident that year at Roswell, New Mexico.
-Before the Roswell incident investigations and discourse about the phenomena had been undertaken in the public arena and were commented on openly by military and government alike.
+To date the USA has not participated in this international disclosure.
+America still enforces the National Security Act signed by President Truman in 1947 specifically to classify all UFO investigation following the incident that year at Roswell, New Mexico.
+Before the Roswell incident investigations of UFO phenomena were undertaken in the public arena and were commented on openly by military and government alike.